vex-labs/vex-contract/README.md

 **get_users_bets(&self, bettor: &AccountId, from_index: &Option&lt;u32&gt;, limit: Option&lt;u32&gt;) -> Vec&lt;(BetId, MatchId)&gt;**

 1) If `from_index` is `None` set to 0 and if `limit` is `None` then it is set to the number of bets for the bettor.
+2) Fetches the relevant account from `bet_by_user`.
-2) Iterate through the map of bet IDs.
+2) Iterate through the map of bets.
-3) For each `BetId` add `BetId` and `MatchId` to a vector.
+3) For each bet add `BetId` and `Bet` to a vector.
 4) Return the vector.

-- **bettor: AccountId** Account ID of the bettor for which bet Ids will be returned.
+- **bettor: &AccountId** Account ID of the bettor for which the bets will be returned.
 - **from_index: &Option&lt;U64&gt;** Specifies the index at which the method will start iterating.
 - **limit: &Option&lt;U64&gt;** Specifies how many bet IDs will be fetched.

-Returns a vector of BetIds and their associated match IDs.
+Returns a vector of BetIds and their Bet.

 ### get_admin